mircealungu/TID_Lecture_Notes/Lectures/b. Source Code Usability.md

-- source code as a designed artefact
+- Source code as a designed artefact
-- heuristics for increasing maintainability and usability
+- Heuristics for increasing maintainability and usability